oliverwilms/feeder/README.md

 ## Extra: File Adapters to allow multiple IRIS instances to process files in shared directories.
 [Article](https://community.intersystems.com/post/file-access-control-inbound-adapter-running-multiple-iris-instances)
 ## How I use the Feeder
 I want to describe how I use Feeder at work: I update the Dockerfile to use a non-Community Edition IRIS image.
-I copy iris.key into current directory and I add "--key /voldata/iris.key" to the command in docker-compose.yml with --key to activate my license key.
+I copy iris.key into current directory and add "--key /voldata/iris.key" to the command in docker-compose.yml to activate my license key.
 I update iris.script because I do not have ZPM and I do not need csvgen.
 (I just added it to get a bonus point for BPL usage.)

 I will continue to describe my usage of Feeder as time allows...

 ## Prerequisites